resque/resque/README.md

 Then run `bundle`.
 If you're not using Bundler, just `gem install resque`.

+If you are on rails, you can easily setup resque by running `rails g resque:install`

 ### Requirements

 Resque is used by a large number of people, across a diverse set of codebases.